Nigeria parents deny playing politics over Chibok girls

 He is accused of planning the Nyanya bus station bombings earlier this year, which killed 75 people.

-Boko Haram said it carried out the bombings.'In pain'
+Boko Haram said it carried out the bombings.

 Mr Jonathan declared a state of emergency in three north-eastern states last year to quell the insurgency, but Boko Haram has stepped up attacks since then.